Custom HRMS Development Services

 4.9 / 5 on ClutchSee all work

-RaftLabs builds custom HRMS for organizations whose workforce complexity has outgrown off-the-shelf platforms like Workday or BambooHR.
-We handle multi-country payroll, contractor management, complex shift and commission structures, and non-standard organization hierarchies.
-We've shipped a hybrid workforce management platform used by 10,000+ employees.
-Most custom HRMS builds deliver in 14 to 20 weeks at a fixed cost with full source code ownership.
+RaftLabs builds custom HRMS for US and UK organisations whose workforce complexity outgrows Workday or BambooHR.
+We handle multi-country payroll, contractor management, shift differentials, and complex org hierarchies.
+100+ products shipped.
+Most builds deliver in 14 to 20 weeks at a fixed price.

 Trusted by